 ON OCTOBER 31st the 43 Penan tribal leaders arrested in last year's November crackdown will be brought to trial.
-Their Their offence: protecting the forests in which they and their ancestors have lived from time immemorial.
+Their offence: protecting the forests in which they and their ancestors have lived from time immemorial.
 Those on trial are held under the disgraceful Forest Ordinance Act see Green international, GL64) and there can be little doubt as to the eventual verdict.
 Meanwhile, Harrison Ngau, himself a Penan and director of Sahabat Alam (Friends of the Earth) Malaysia's Borneo office remains under house arrest.

-The Penan leaders have asked for and badiy need our help.
-Possible actions are: 1: write to YAB Datuk Patinggi Haji Abdul Taib Mahmud, Chief Minister of Sarawak, Chief Minister's Office, Petra Jaya, Kuching, Sarawak, Malaysia.
+The Penan leaders have asked for and badly need our help.
+Possible actions are:

+1: write to YAB Datuk Patinggi Haji Abdul Taib Mahmud, Chief Minister of Sarawak, Chief Minister's Office, Petra Jaya, Kuching, Sarawak, Malayala.
 Politely ask for the 43 Penan to be released and logging operations in Sarawak halted.

-write to your MP calling for a halt to the import into Britain of timber from Sarawak. write to Noburu Takeshita, Prime Minister, 3-1 Nagatacho, 2 Chome, Chiyodaku, Tokyo, Japan, calling for a halt to the Import Into Japan of timber from Sarawak.
+2: write to your MP calling for a halt to the import into Britain of timber from Sarawak.

+3: write to Noburu Takeshita, Prime Minister, 3: Write to Nobriti Takeshita, Pintie Minister, 3-1 Nagatacho, 2 Chome, Chlyodaku, Tokyo, Japan, calling for a halt to the Import Into Japan of timber from Sarawak.
 (Japan takes 80% of Sarawak timber exports.)